 Their popular slogan; “School is sweet, but na exam spoil am.”
-And they can only do their best by writing whatever they know and leave the rest for God.
+And they can only do their best by writing whatever they know and leaving the rest for God.

 Ironically, heaven helps those who help themselves.
-So they mostly end up failing their exams or escape narrowly.
-You might think they will learn their lessons and change the next semester?
+So they mostly end up failing their exams or escaping narrowly.
+You might think they will learn their lessons and change the next semester.
 Never.
 They only came to school for the fun of it.
 They don’t care about exams.

 3. The Overconfident

 These set of students believe they know it all and will pass any exam whether they prepare or not.
-They are just like the procrastinators, just that these are super sure that they don’t need to read to pass their exams.
+They are just like procrastinators, just that they are super sure that they don’t need to read to pass their exams.

 4. The Exam Gamblers

 These groups of students have more important things to do than to revise every area of their coursework.
 They place mental bets on the areas that might be set on their exam sheets and leave out the topics they feel will not come out.

 They would show up, ready for the exams, after reading three topics out of ten and be so sure that they are on the right path.
 Sadly, they end up writing little or nothing because what they read might not show up on the exam question paper.

 5. The Cram and Pour

 These are another set of students who believe they can do all things at their own convenient time.
 They would prefer to mentally download textbooks than study and revise.